Video transcript ↓

 Rather than asking a potential donor to remember a long URL, you're only asking them to send a quick text, or scan a QR code with the camera app on their phone.

 So, if someone is close by, a QR code is the easiest way for them to access your donation page.
+With a QR Code Generator, you can efficiently generate trackable and dynamic donation QR Codes.

 And, if they are in a crowd, then text to give tends to be the preferred method.